 - How much of your portfolio is in cash?

-It's also worth scheduling some time with an investment advisor or your brokerage firm just to talk through how your investments are currently balanced.
-It's also very important that you understand how your investments are allocated.
+It's worth scheduling some time with an investment advisor to have a conversation about how your investments are currently balanced.
+Also, it's very important that you understand your investment allocation.
 Spend some time learning about the funds your retirement money is distributed across and their associated fees, who manages the fund, their reputation etc.

 2. Diversify outside of traditional stock market investing